 Preventing Tick Bites

-Use Trails – When possible, stay in the center of walking trails and away from high grass and overgrown plants.
+- Use trails.
+When possible, stay on walking trails and away from overgrown plants.

 Tick Control in the Home